strimzi/proposals/037-kafka-canary-roadmap.md

   * `VERBOSITY_LOG_LEVEL` will be changed to `CANARY_LOG_LEVEL` and used inside the `log4j2.properties` file - default will be `INFO`
 * `SARAMA_LOG_ENABLED` environment variable will be removed
 * Implementation of dynamic watcher will be removed
-  * For logging changes the dynamic reconfiguration will be implemented (similarly to operators repository)
+  * For logging changes the dynamic reconfiguration will be used from Log4j2 (similarly to operators repository)

 ## Affected/not affected projects